Highlander School of Golf

 Upper Body Turn & Hand “Lag”

-The shoulders and arms are delayed naturally as the lower body shifts weight to the lead foot.
+Upper body stays back briefly: In the golf downswing, the shoulders and arms are naturally delayed as the lower body shifts weight to the lead foot, which is essential for effective golf swing fundamentals.

 Complete transition stages before releasing your hands.